-Combining cash transfers with access to financial services, livelihood promotion, and psychosocial support can strengthen long-term resilience.
+The graduation approach strengthens long-term resilience by combining cash transfers with access to financial services, livelihood promotion, and psychosocial support.

-As a means of reducing extreme poverty, the graduation approach has had some notable success; a study of 21,000 graduation program participants in six countries showed that one year after the program ended, program participants on average had significantly more assets and savings, spent more time working, went hungry on fewer days, and experienced lower levels of stress and improved physical health compared to those who did not participate in the program.
-However, assessing whether or not these benefits translate into greater resilience in the face of shocks and stresses remains an area for further investigation.
+As a means of reducing extreme poverty, the graduation approach has had notable success.
+One study examined 21,000 graduation program participants in six countries one year after the program ended.
+On average, participants had significantly more assets and savings than those who did not participate.
+They also went hungry on fewer days and spent more time working.
+Additionally, they experienced lower levels of stress and improved physical health.
+Whether these benefits translate into greater resilience to shocks and stresses requires further investigation.

 This report presents findings from the Partnership for Economic Inclusion's 2017 graduation landscaping survey and presents an overview,...